dmastylo/RPI-Class2Go/README.md

 (TODO: list of classes, links here)

 Class2Go is intended to be a platform for research.
 Professors will have direct access to the data for their classes to learn how their students learn.
-We will facilitate experiments to help teachers and researchers learn how people learn.
+We will facilitate experiments.
 This could be just simple A/B/N testing, or even bespoke code to try out interesting new features.

 If you are interested in discussing with us, the team can be reached at [class2go@cs.stanford.edu] [mail].